-In a previous blog from this series on hyperautomation, we explored the motivational factors for an organization to pursue hyperautomation.
 In this blog, we visit the core technologies used to implement hyperautomation.
 However, let us first reiterate the importance of hyperautomation.

-Hyperautomation in Motion
+Hyperautomation in motion

 Hyperautomation refers to using a wide range of tools and technologies, including artificial intelligence (AI), machine learning (ML), and robotics, to automate processes and decision-making as much as possible.
 It is a crucial component of the broader trend towards digital transformation and is used by organizations to improve the efficiency and effectiveness of their operations.